danielsaidi/RichTextKit/Sources/RichTextKit/RichTextKit.docc/Articles/Demo-Article.md

 # Demo App

-This article describes the RichTextKit demo app & where to find it.
+This article describes how to try the RichTextKit demo app.

 @Metadata {